PatSunter/credo/doc/credo-faq.rst

 Can I get CREDO to submit PBS jobs, or run it via PBS?
 ------------------------------------------------------

-The answer to the first of these is: no, not currently.
-The ability to get CREDO to create and submit PBS scripts is a possible future feature.
+The answer to the first of these is: yes, but this is an experimental feature still in beta.
+Check out :mod:`credo.jobrunner.pbsjobrunner` if you are interested in this, and if you have an Underworld checkout, the script in `Underworld/InputFiles/credo_rayTaySuitePBS.py`.

-You can however submit a Python CREDO script in parallel on a HPC system running PBS by writing the appropriate PBS script.

-See :ref:`credo-examples-joblaunch` for an example.
+You can also submit a Python CREDO script in parallel on a HPC system running PBS by writing the appropriate PBS script yourself, and embedding the CREDO call within it - see :ref:`credo-examples-joblaunch` for an example.

 Problems running tests
 ======================